If you’ve clicked on this article, you must be interested in the Polaroid history. More specifically, how did Polaroid fail as a company?

 Factors that led to the failure of the Polaroid company

 Polaroid once had an enormous 65% gross margin on instant film.
 It was the key component of their business plan.
-The instant film determined the company’s economics, and as a consequence, Polaroid executives decided not to diversify.
+It determined the company’s economics.
+As a consequence, Polaroid executives decided not to diversify.

-Even the founder, Edwin Land, was unwilling to spend more on electronics.
+Even its founder, Edwin Land, was unwilling to spend more on electronics.
 Instant film was everything to them.
-This resulted in severe financial mismanagement, including sizeable investments in digital photography R&D that the business was unable to profit from.
+This resulted in severe financial mismanagement, including sizeable investments in digital imaging R&D.

 The age of digital photography